zerodevx/svelte-img/README.md

 <Img {src} alt="cat" />
 ```

-#### Art direction
+### Art direction

 Use the `sizes` attribute to define a set of media conditions to hint which image size to select
-when these conditions are true.
+when those conditions are true.
 Read up more on the
 [art direction problem](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 <!-- prettier-ignore -->